Karenz0105/Portfolio/code_review.md

 ### Does the code above violate any General Principles?

-This code doesn't violate any General Principles.
+This code does not violate any General Principles.

 ### Does this code violate any Best Practice Rules?